 Painting Scotland's Climate Story

 The Portrayals: Painting Scotland’s Climate Story is a visual story telling project, using art to inspire and express what science alone cannot.
-This is a Scotland wide street art project in 2021, painting areas on the front line of climate change.
-Taking an unrelentingly positive approach to blow people’s minds, strengthen connections with the environment and inspire positive climate action.
+This is a Scotland wide street art project, painting areas on the front line of climate change.
+Taking an unrelentingly positive approach to engage people’s minds, strengthen connections with the environment and inspire positive climate action.

-In short… we’re painting murals all over Scotland to depict why climate action matters.
-This is especially important in 2021 with Glasgow hosting the UN Climate Change Summit COP 26 in November, when the world will be watching us.
+In short… we’re painting murals all over Scotland to present an artistic vision of why climate action matters.
+Work began ahead of Glasgow hosting the UN Climate Change Summit COP 26 in November 2021, and continues today.

 To portray what we love, what we could lose and what we take for granted.
 Presenting the negative narrative in a positive way, by looking at what we must save.
 This is not about the doom and gloom, it is a wonderfully ambitious, beautiful and uplifting artistic project, which can impact, assist and hasten our collective environmental efforts.